Building Department

 This list is not necessarily all inclusive and subject to change, additional inspections and/or documentation may be required per the special Inspection requirements of the Connecticut Building Code.

-Procedure for Obtaining a Certificate of Occupancy
+Obtaining a Certificate of Occupancy or Certificate of Compliance:

 A fee of $18.00 shall cover work costing up to $1,000.00 with a fee of $12.00 for each additional $1,000.00 or fraction thereof.
 Additionally a State mandated education fee of $.26 per $1000.00 value of construction is applicable.
 A fee of $2.20 per sheet will be accessed for drawings received for sizes of 11”x17” to a maximum size of 30” x 42” and $.20 per page for all necessary documentation printed on 8.5” X 11” for scanning, indexing and filming such documents to meet the requirements of the States M-10 retention requirements.